Glyn Mathias: Career

 Mathias started as a reporter on the South Wales Echo in 1967, before joining BBC Southampton in 1970.
 He joined Independent Television News, becoming ITN Political Correspondent in 1973 and ITN Home Affairs Correspondent in 1979.
 In 1981, Mathias became ITN Political Editor, replacing Julian Haviland, and became ITN's Controller of Public Affairs and Chief Political Correspondent in 1986.

 From 1994 to 1999, Mathias was Political Editor of BBC Wales, and in 2001, he became an inaugural member of the Electoral Commission, serving as the Commissioner for Wales from 2001 to 2008.
 As Commissioner, he launched a campaign to try to persuade more people to vote in the Welsh Assembly elections.
 In March 2011, he was appointed by Carl Sargeant (Minister for Social Justice and Local Government in the Welsh Government) to review the programme of work of the Local Government Boundary Commission for Wales, prior to the 2016 local government elections.
 The Mathias Review made a series of detailed recommendations to that end.

 In 2005, the Roland Mathias Poetry Prize was established under the auspices of the Brecknock Society and Museum Friends, and Glyn Mathias was its Committee chairman from 2005 to 2011.
 He has also been a director of Autism Cymru, The Beacons Trust and Brecon Action Ltd. In 2011, Mathias became Chair of OFCOM's Advisory Committee for Wales and a member of the OFCOM Content Board.
 In the same year, he became Chair of the New Welsh Review.

 Mathias was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for public services and services to broadcasting in Wales.

 Family

-Mathias has two children, Megan and Mathew, by his first wife Sian.
+Mathias has two children by his first wife Sian.
 Following her death, he married Ann in 2000.
-They have a daughter Hannah, and live in the market town of Brecon in Powys, in mid-Wales.
+They have a child, and live in the market town of Brecon in Powys, in mid-Wales.